 The Coalition Avenir Québec’s (CAQ) very first election promise during the 2018 election campaign was to create new “Maisons des aînés” in order to go through a model transformation of Quebec’s residential and long-term care centers (CHSLDs).
 According to the CAQ government, the CHSLD network is actually “dreaded” by the population and is in need of change.

 Now that the CAQ took up the reins of power, the party intends to start its project this year and plans to build 30 seniors’ homes in its first 4-year mandate, at a total cost of $1 billion.
 This proposition also aims to address the need of an additional 2,600 long-term beds for seniors still awaiting a new home.
+The project was confirmed on November 26th by the Minister Responsible for Seniors, Marguerite Blais.

 Thus, by 2038, all existing places in CHSLDs should be converted into seniors’ homes.
 Those new institutions will host between 70 to 130 people each in average.